Scientific Name

 Description

-During spring, the plant produces small flowers with sepals in the same color as the leaves and white petals fused at the base, which gradually taper to a long channeled sharp point.
-The flowers appear either loosely arranged or in several clusters on slender, up to 8 inches (20 cm) long stalks with one or two pairs of bracts without flowers.
+During spring, the plant produces small flowers with sepals the same color as the leaves and white petals fused at the base, which gradually taper to a long, channeled, sharp point.
+The flowers appear either loosely arranged or in several clusters on slender stalks that can grow up to 8 inches (20 cm) long, with one or two pairs of bracts without flowers.

 How to Grow and Care for Crassula atropurpurea var. watermeyeri

 Light: C. atropurpurea var. watermeyeri prefers full sun to partial shade.
-However, intense afternoon sun on the hottest summer days can burn the leaves of the plant.
+However, intense afternoon sun on the hottest summer days can burn the plant leaves.
 Therefore, a place with morning sun and afternoon shade would be perfect.
 Indoors, place your plant in a window that receives at least 6 hours of direct sunlight.

 Temperature: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
 C. atropurpurea var. watermeyeri can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Fertilizing: C. atropurpurea var. watermeyeri does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: C. atropurpurea var. watermeyeri does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring, when it starts to grow actively.

 Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth of the plant.
 Make sure the soil is dry before you begin repotting.